San Cassiano, Venice: Interior

 In contrast to the plain exterior, the church's interior is highly decorated in the Baroque style.
 It has an altar by Heinrich Meyring and Nardo.
 Meyring is notable for the large altar he produced for the church of San Moisè, also in Venice.
 The ceiling of the church was painted by Costantino Cedini, a student of Giambattista Tiepolo, and has recently been restored.
-In 1746 Abbot Carlo del Medico commissioned a chapel which is located on the left-hand side of the church.
+In 1746, Abbot Carlo del Medico commissioned a chapel which is located on the left-hand side of the church.
 It contains an altarpiece dating to 1763 and a ceiling fresco, both by the artist Giambattista Pittoni.

 The renowned playwright Count Carlo Gozzi was buried in this church, although his tombstone has not survived.

 Paintings

-The chancel of San Cassiano houses three paintings by Tintoretto who was a former parishioner of the church.
+The chancel of San Cassiano houses three paintings by Tintoretto, who was a former parishioner of the church.
 These are The Resurrection, The Descent into Limbo and The Crucifixion, all of which were completed between 1565 and 1568.
-The art critic John Ruskin described the latter as, "the finest [example of a Crucifixion painting] in Europe" and noted its particularly interesting perspective which Ruskin said gave the viewer the impression that they were "lying full length on the grass, or rather among the brambles and luxuriant weeds".
+The art critic John Ruskin described the latter as "the finest [example of a Crucifixion painting] in Europe" and noted its particularly interesting perspective, which Ruskin said gave the viewer the impression that they were "lying full length on the grass, or rather among the brambles and luxuriant weeds".
 Tintoretto's Resurrection was painted in defiance of the Council of Trent's demand that all depictions of the resurrection feature a standing, rather than hovering, Christ figure.

 The Sicilian artist Antonello da Messina was commissioned by Pietro Bon to paint an altarpiece for the church.
 Completed between 1475 and 1476, his Sacra Conversazione was one of the earliest appearances of oil in the city's artworks.
-It brought a style of altarpiece that would be imitated by other Venetian artists such as Giovanni Bellini, Giorgione and the Vivarini brothers, Antonio and Bartolomeo, establishing a template that would be used all the way through to Titian.
-San Cassiano's altarpiece disappeared from the church sometime during the 17th century and reappeared in the private collection of the Austrian Archduke Leopold William where it was attributed to Giovanni Bellini.
-After being removed from Venice the altarpiece was split into a number of fragments.
-Only three of these were found and these are now in the Kunsthistorisches Museum in Vienna, Austria.
+It brought a style of altarpiece that would be imitated by other Venetian artists such as Giovanni Bellini, Giorgione and the Vivarini brothers, Antonio and Bartolomeo, establishing a template that would be used through to Titian.
+San Cassiano's altarpiece disappeared from the church sometime during the 17th century and reappeared in the private collection of the Austrian Archduke Leopold William, where it was attributed to Giovanni Bellini.
+After being removed from Venice, the altarpiece was split into several fragments.
+Only three of these were found, and these are now in the Kunsthistorisches Museum in Vienna, Austria.

 The church also contains an early 18th-century painting of the Martyrdom of San Cassiano by Antonio Balestra.
 It depicts the saint being attacked by school children, an act which explains why Saint Cassian of Imola is the patron saint of school teachers.